techpaf/polyglotteJS/README.md

 Data organisations :
 * An object with a key for each language.
 * Language key must be an [ISO 3166-1-alpha-2 code of a country](https://www.iso.org/obp/ui/#search).
 * Each languages keys are a JS object containing a key for the text part to translate (like "hello" is present in gb, fr and es language keys).
-If a key doen't exists in a language, the value of the default setuped language will be applyed
+If a key doen't exists in a language, the value of the default language will be applyed

 ### III) The HTML part
 Now that we have our translations, we have to make a part in our DOM translatable.